ec1oud/evproduction.org/wiki/Progress_Pics.md

 title: b'Progress Pics'
 permalink: b'wiki/Progress_Pics/'
 layout: wiki
+tags:
+ - Freedom EV
 ---

 Male Mold
 ---------

-The outside of the Freedom EV will look something like this, but the door and window openings etc. are omitted.
+The outside of the [Freedom EV](/wiki/Freedom_EV "wikilink") will look something like this, but the door and window openings etc. are omitted.

 |                                              |                                              |                                              |                                              |
 |----------------------------------------------|----------------------------------------------|----------------------------------------------|----------------------------------------------|